1472654810-huge.jpg

 Important Water Safety Tips for Stamford Families

-Always Maintain Active Supervision
+Always Practice Active Supervision

 Children should never be left unattended near water, even briefly.

-Do Not Rely Solely on Floaties
+Do Not Depend Entirely on Floaties

 Learn CPR